Anna Valesi: 2023–24 season: End of Valesi/Piazza

-Partnership with Bidař
+Partnership with Martin Bidař for the Czech Republic

 2024–25 season: Debut of Valesi/Bidař

 In January 2025, it was announced that Valesi had teamed up with Czech pair skater, Martin Bidař, and that they would represent the Czech Republic.
 Valesi/Bidař made their debut as a pair at the 2025 Merano Ice Trophy in mid-February, where they won the silver medal.